garconbenjamin/tokenize_demo/README.md

   - Asynchronously:
     - Get device info.

-- Use different navigator control screen UI with bottom tab or without it.
+- Use different navigators control screen UI with bottom tab or without it.

-## Prequisties
+## Prerequisites

 - Android Studio and emulator
 - Xcode and simulator